normoes/aws-helpers/README.md

 * Get the private IP addresses of these instances and compareto the IP address of the service.
 * The match reveals the correct instance.

-There are more elegant ways for sure.
-This one is working and might get optimized over time.
+**2. approach** (all services, requires a working AWS SSM setup):

+The tool gets the name of the service or part of it (AWS ECS service).
+It also gets the name of the cluster the service was created in.
+Also the tool gets the AWS region to use.

+All cluster instances are checked for running docker containers.
+Using regular expressions the given service name is search for in the docker container names.
+If a match is found the according instance idwill be returned.

+Only the first match will be considered.

 ### Usage

 I created an alias to directly use the output of the tool and ssh into the appropriate EC2 instance:
 ```
+# Get instance ip by service DNS name
-ssh ec2-user@"$(aws-vault-alias-using-password-manager -- /path/to/aws_get_instance_service_runs_on.py --region eu-west-2 --cluster my-cluster --dns dns.name.com)"
+ssh ec2-user@"$(aws-vault-alias-using-password-manager -- /path/to/aws_get_instance_service_runs_on.py by-service-dns --region eu-west-2 --cluster my-cluster --dns dns.name.com)"
+# Get instance id by service name
+ssh ec2-user@"$(aws-vault-alias-using-password-manager -- /path/to/aws_get_instance_service_runs_on.py by-service-name --region eu-west-2 --cluster my-cluster --name part_of_service_name)"
+# List all instance ids in cluster
+ssh ec2-user@"$(aws-vault-alias-using-password-manager -- /path/to/aws_get_instance_service_runs_on.py instance-ids --region eu-west-2 --cluster my-cluster)"
 ```

-The default output is the instance's private IP address.
+The default output of the subcommand `by-service-dns` is the instance's private IP address.

-If called with `--output id` it displays the instance's id.
+* If called with `--output id` it displays the instance's id.
+    ```
+        # Get instance id by service DNS name
+        ssh ec2-user@"$(aws-vault-alias-using-password-manager -- /path/to/aws_get_instance_service_runs_on.py by-service-dns --region eu-west-2 --cluster my-cluster --dns dns.name.com --output id)"
+    ```

-If called with `--output all` it displays both of the values above.
+* If called with `--output all` it displays both of the values above.
 In addition it returns the instance's private DNS name.
+* If called with `--output service` it displays the service's IP address only.

 ## aws-ssm-pstore